Superpowers

 Create a map.
 A project is at the heart of any change.
 In big corporations many projects are doomed from the start.
 Some suffer from lack of ambition, others from lack of competence or lack of understanding.
 And any failed project suffers from lack of direction.
 Create a map & guide the way.

 Possess unique skills.
-Some skills are so rare that simply having access to them is valuable.
+Some skills are so rare that simply having them is valuable.
 Typically, these skills are found at the edge or embedded in the core.
 At the edge new opportunities are created for the organisation and to have unique skills requires constant learning.
 This is why top AI scientists can command very high salaries.
 In contrast, in the core archaic IT systems are interconnected and to have unique skills requires deep context built over years of work.
 This is why highly skilled COBOL developers are being brought back from retirement.
 Build unique skills.

 This weekly email series is an invitation to engage with ideas.
 Ideas create motion.